 EUN European Schoolnet, the consortium of European Ministries of Education for ICT was established in 1997.
 This framework assembles 30 ministries of education from Europe and Israel.

-MAKASH took the initiative for the inclusion of Israel in 1998 and since then it works closely with the Ministry of Education, the Administration for Science and Technology and the Division for Information Technologies so the educational system in Israel get most of the benefits enabled by such membership.
+MAKASH took the initiative for the inclusion of Israel in 1998 and since then it works closely with the Ministry of Education, so the educational system in Israel gets most of the benefits enabled by such membership.
 Here you can browse through a presentation concerning Israel membership in the EUN and the relations between Israel and the European Union.

 MAKASH serves as the Israel National Contact Point (NCP) for the EUN European Schoolnet.